Underactive thyroid (hypothyroidism) is when your thyroid gland doesn’t make enough thyroid hormone.

-Thyroid hormones help the body use energy, stay warm and keep the brain, heart, muscles, and other organs working as they should.
+These thyroid hormones help your body use energy, stay warm and keep your brain, heart, muscles and other organs working as they should.
 Many of your body's functions slow down when your thyroid doesn't produce enough of these hormones.

 Who is affected?

-Both men and women can have an underactive thyroid, but it is more common in women and in people over 50 years of age.
+Anyone can have an underactive thyroid, but it is more common in women and in people over 50 years of age.

-What causes underactive thyroid?
+What causes an underactive thyroid?

-The most common cause of underactive thyroid is the autoimmune condition called Hashimoto’s disease.
-This is when the body’s immune system attacks and destroys the cells of the thyroid gland.
-Underactive thyroid is also more common in people who have type 1 diabetes and rheumatoid arthritis (although these automimmune conditions do not cause hypothyroidism).
+The most common cause of underactive thyroid is an autoimmune condition called Hashimoto’s disease.
+This is when your body’s immune system attacks and destroys the cells of your thyroid gland, making it produce fewer or no thyroid hormones.

-|Thyroid cancer treatment||
+|Thyroid cancer or its treatment||

 |Pituitary gland problems||

-What are the symptoms of underactive thyroid?
+What are the symptoms of an underactive thyroid?

-|Common initial symptoms||Later symptoms if untreated|
+|Common initial symptoms||Later symptoms if underactive thyroid is untreated|

-How is underactive thyroid diagnosed?
+How are the causes of an underactive thyroid diagnosed?

-- Ask questions about:
+Ask you questions about:

 - any family history of thyroid problems

 - any operations, x-rays or illnesses you have had in the past

 - medicines you may be taking.

 - examining your hair and nails

 - checking your pulse and blood pressure